Although medication and procedural abortions are common, you may find that your experience differs from someone else’s.

-It’s normal to bleed after an abortion.
-This bleeding might look like your monthly period, but it isn’t the same.
-It’s the result of your uterus expelling tissue from the pregnancy.
+It’s expected that you’ll bleed after an abortion.
+It might look like your monthly period, but it isn’t the same.
+It’s the result of your uterus pushing out tissue from the pregnancy.

-Some people don’t bleed at all after an abortion.
+Some people don’t bleed at all right after an abortion.
 They won’t start to bleed until their next period.

 The timing of your bleeding depends on whether you had a medical or surgical abortion.

 The first medication breaks down the lining of your uterus so that a pregnancy can no longer grow.
 Some people start to bleed after this medication.

-You’ll take the second pill after you leave the hospital or clinic, according to the package directions.
+You’ll typically take the second pill after you leave the hospital or clinic, according to the package directions.
 This pill causes your uterus to release its contents.
-You may start to bleed within 30 minutes to 4 hours after you take it.
+You may start to bleed 2 to 4 hours after taking the medication.

-The bleeding will get increasingly more intense until you’ve passed the pregnancy.
-This should happen 4 to 5 hours after you take the second pill, but it can take longer in some people.
-There will likely be a window of 1 to 2 hours where you notice heavier flow and possible clots passing.
-This increase in flow should lessen after a couple of hours.
-Afterward, the bleeding should look more like a normal period.
+The bleeding may get increasingly more intense until you’ve passed the pregnancy.
+This should happen 4 to 6 hours after you take the second pill, but it can happen later in some people.

 If you have a procedural abortion you might bleed immediately after.
-Or, you may not start bleeding until 3 to 5 days afterward.
+Or you may not start bleeding until a few days later.
 In general, the flow is lighter than a period-like flow.

 The bleeding may stop or continue until your next period.
-It if continues, it should get lighter over time.
+If it continues, it should get lighter over time.

 It’s common to bleed for 1 to 2 weeks after either type of abortion.
 Some people find that the blood flow will stop and then start again.

-The bleeding should look similar to your periods, except the color may be more brown than red.
-Blood flow is typically heavier with a medical abortion than a surgical abortion.
+The bleeding should look similar to your period, except the color may be more brown than red.
+Blood flow is typically heavier with a medical abortion than with a surgical abortion.